My Approach and Theoretical Framework to Counseling

 Grief and Loss

 Grief is an inevitable part of life that is often unacknowledged and unaddressed at a collective level.
 Grief is often connected to early attachment wounds and the aftermath of living through traumatic events.
-People often walk through the world with feelings of grief and loss and feeling invisibly fragmented.
+People often walk through the world with feelings of grief and loss that leave them invisibly fragmented.
 Dominant culture does not make space for relating to the depth of the human experience or the non-linear process of grief.
 We may not always be conscious of why we suffer, but there is often a deeper thread to the experience.

 Being Human